Introverts Explained: 8 Things To Know About Introversion

 3. Introverts Like Deep Conversation

-When introverts are asked about the weather or any other common focus of small talk, they will often come across as very awkward (or even standoffish) in their responses.
-This is because the typical introvert doesn’t know what do with this conversation and needs to discuss substantive topics in order to connect with others.
+When introverts are asked about the weather or any other common focus of “small talk” topics, they will often come across as very awkward (or even standoffish) in their responses.
+This is because the typical introvert doesn’t know how to make small talk and needs to discuss substantive topics in order to connect with others.

 If you’re an introvert then you probably already know this about yourself.
 But if you’re an extrovert who is trying to build bonds with introverts, remember to go straight for current affairs, feelings or interesting new developments in science to get the conversation going.